 24-Hour Crisis Hotline: 706‑353‑1912 (local), 877‑363‑1912 (toll-free)

-Offers a confidential 24-hour crisis and information hotline, crisis counseling, medical and legal advocacy, counseling referrals for survivors of sexual assault, support for secondary survivors (friends and family members of sexual assault survivors).
+The Cottage offers a confidential 24-hour crisis and information hotline, crisis counseling, medical and legal advocacy, counseling referrals for survivors of sexual assault, and support for secondary survivors (friends and family members of sexual assault survivors).

 - Project Safe

 Project Safe offers 24-hour confidential information and domestic violence services.

 - Immigration and Visa assistance may be obtained by contacting Immigration Services within the UGA Office of Global Engagement

 The institution expressly prohibits sexual misconduct, including dating violence, domestic violence, sexual assault, and stalking consistent with the requirements of Title IX of the Education Amendments of 1972, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, and University System of Georgia policy.

 A list of the above and other resources can be found online.

 Notify the Equal Opportunity Office/Title IX Coordinator

 All University Community members are strongly encouraged to report incidents or allegations of sexual assault within the University Community to the Equal Opportunity Office (EOO)/Title IX Coordinator.
 Community members who are responsible employees or in positions of authority are required to report.
 The EOO/Title IX Coordinator is, in turn, responsible for investigating allegations of sexual misconduct; ensuring parties are aware of and have access to assistance and support resources; remedying, to the extent possible, the effects of the sexual misconduct; and preventing recurrence.
 These assistance and support resources are made available to the complainant and respondent before or after the filing of a complaint or where no complaint has been filed.